Benjamin-Elon/Benjamin-Elon/README.md

     12. So much more.

 **How you can help:**
 -I will always have a lot to learn.
-If you find the idea of these projects interesting and would like to contribute, Give me a call.
+If you find the idea of these projects interesting, feel free to contribute by adding or improving features.

-Zero five two - seven five four - four eight three zero.

-peace